z0on/AFS-analysis-with-moments/momens_scripts_README.txt

 IN="2pops_dadi.data pop0 pop1 36 36 0.02 0.005"

 # after setting the $IN variable, execute all commands listed in the text file "allmodels_unfolded" (if your alleles are polarized into ancestral and derived, for example by mapping to a sister species genome) or "allmodels_folded"
+# write all the output into file(s) with extension '.mom'

 # collecting results while fixing broken lines
 cat *.mom | perl -pe 's/RESULT(.+)(\d)\n/RESULT$1$2/' |perl -pe 's/RESULT(.+)(\d)\n/RESULT$1$2/' |perl -pe 's/RESULT(.+)(\d)\n/RESULT$1$2/' | perl -pe 's/RESULT(.+)([\d\s])\n/RESULT$1$2/' | grep RESULT > mmods.res